Recession risk looms as Japan eyes 3rd state of emergency to contain pandemic | Health

 If adopted in all four regions that made requests, the emergency measures would cover close to a quarter of Japan's population of 126 million and roughly 30% of gross domestic product (GDP).
 The government is considering imposing a state of emergency curbs from April 25 through May 11, Jiji news agency reported.

 Other media have raised the possibility of stronger curbs than those issued last time in January, such as requests for department stores and other big retailers to close.
-BAD TIMING
+In a news conference on Thursday, Tokyo governor Yuriko Koike urged residents to cancel trips during Golden Week, and non-residents to refrain from coming into the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)